-This Program Document updates Program Document FMT 2009-1-Rev.2 and proposes a review and assessment process for Readiness Preparation Proposals (R-PPs) submitted by REDD Country Participants to the Participants Committee.
-The FMT is provisionally operating under this draft process until a process is approved by the PC.
-The R-PP replaces the R-Plan.
-The companion Program Document FMT 2009-2 provides a draft description of the R-PP review process, and Terms of Reference for Technical Advisory Panel experts selected to review R-PPs and provide technical assistance.
-Note that Resolution PC3/2009/1 confirmed the role of the PC in the reviewing and assessing R-PPs.
+The Facility Management Team (FMT) is provisionally operating under this draft process until a process is approved by the PC.
+(The companion Program Document FMT 2009-2 provides a draft description of the R-PP review process, and Terms of Reference for Technical Advisory Panel experts selected to review R-PPs and provide technical assistance.
+Note that Resolution PC3/2009/1 confirmed the role of the PC in the reviewing and assessing R-PPs.)